malekbenz/malekbenz/_posts/2016-01-01-First-web-application-with-Nodejs.md

 ---
 Node js is great for creating web application.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

-In this post we are going to build our first web application, a HelloWeb application. if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).
+In this post we are going to build our first web application, a HelloWeb application. if you don't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).

 ## Create my first web application